 Duplicate bridge is not my WHOLE life, at least not yet.
 But I am having a lot of fun playing in tournaments in the West.
 I used to run a couple duplicate bridge games in Hayward and San Leandro in the 70s and early 80s, partnering with other bridge club owners.
 I "retired" from bridge in 1981 just before getting married.
 About 20 years later I started playing again.
 After retirement and getting into Genealogy in 2007, I've cut back a bit on my bridge playing, but still like to attend local special events.
 I play mainly at the East Bay Community Bridge Center in Oakland.

 I've served on local ACBL Board of Directors in South County and Diablo Valley Units.
 I also authored several web sites to help bridge club get their results on-line in the early 2000's.
-Current URLs of the three units are (also, see what they looked like in 2007):
+Current URLs of the three units are (also, see what they looked like in 2007 for multiple times):

 Other interesting Bridge Links